E3 Civic High School

+e3 Civic High is a free public charter high school serving grades 9 through 12, located in the San Diego Central Library.

 History

-The city of San Diego had been studying the possibility of a new central library for years, and a site had been identified, but funding was insufficient.
+The City of San Diego had been studying the possibility of a new central library for years, and a site had been identified, but funding was insufficient.
 In April 2010 the city and the school district reached an agreement to house a school in leased space within the library; the district's rent payments would help to make the new downtown library financially possible.
 The sixth and seventh floors of the library, amounting to 76000 sqft, were designed from the outset as a school.
 The city approved construction plans for the library in June 2010.
 A petition for a new charter high school, initially referred to as Downtown Charter High, was submitted to the San Diego Unified School District in September 2010.
 Several other charter petitions were also filed, but the school district chose Downtown Charter and approved the application in August 2011.
 The name was later changed to e3 Civic High (for "engage, educate, empower").

 The new library and the school both opened in September 2013.
 The initial enrollment consisted of 260 students in the 9th and 10th grades.
 Additional 9th graders were added in 2014 and 2015; as of the 2015–16 school year the enrollment is 403, with a target total enrollment of approximately 500 students.
 The first senior class graduated in June 2016.